Multi-Persona Thinking for Bias Mitigation in Large Language Models: Experiments

 \subsection{Implementation Details}

-We evaluate our approach on four LLMs across different scales.
-For open-source models, we conduct comprehensive experiments on \texttt{Llama-3.1-8B/70B-Instruct}, evaluating both on BBQ and StereoSet.
-For closed-source models, we evaluate \texttt{gpt-3.5-turbo} with selected baselines on a randomly sampled BBQ subset (80 instances per category, 880 in total) due to resource constraints.
+We evaluate our approach on four LLMs of different scales.
+For open-source models, we conduct comprehensive experiments on Llama-3.1-8B/70B-Instruct and Qwen-2.5-7B-Instruct, evaluating them both on BBQ and StereoSet.
+For closed-source models, we evaluate GPT-3.5-Turbo with selected baselines on a randomly sampled BBQ subset (80 instances per category, 880 in total) due to resource constraints.

-We set the maximum output length as 512 tokens for open-source models and 128 tokens for \texttt{gpt-3.5-turbo}.
-To ensure fairness of comparisons, we sample 3, 5, 10 and 15 independent outputs for SC.
-Following the implementation of previous work by ~\citet{du2023improving}, we employ 3 agents in 3 rounds of debate for MAD.
-To match the computations, we also use 3 reasoning iterations for our MPT in the main experiments.
+We set the maximum output length to 512 tokens for open-source models and 128 tokens for the closed-source model.
+To ensure a fair comparison, we evaluate self-consistency with 3, 5, 10, and 15 samples.
+Following ~\citet{du2023improving}, we employ three agents in three rounds of debate for MAD.
+To match the computational cost, we also use three reasoning iterations for our MPT in the main experiments.